Posts

 Image

-Many saints will apostatize when the Lawless One, the Son of Destruction, seats himself in the Sanctuary of God .
-As the Apostle Paul explained to the Thessalonians, the “ Day of the Lord ” would not arrive until the “ Apostasy ” occurred and the “ Man of Lawlessness ” was unveiled, the one who would seat himself “ in the Sanctuary of God .”
-Paul also labeled him the “ Son of Destruction ,” but is there any additional significance to this second designation?
+Many saints will apostatize when the Lawless Man, the Son of Destruction, seats himself in the Sanctuary of God .
+As the Apostle Paul explained, the “ Day of the Lord ” will not come until the “ Apostasy ” occurs and the “ Man of Lawlessness, the Son of Destruction ” is unveiled as he seats himself “ in the Sanctuary of God .”
+He will appear only after the “ Mystery of Lawlessness ” has run its full course, and he will be destroyed when Jesus arrives on that final day – (2 Thessalonians 2:3-9).

 The Final Hour